-If you’re ever gonna get your WordPress blog content ranked in Google and other search engines for masses of free targeted traffic, then it’s essential that you learn how to properly optimize your website for SEO.
+If you’re ever gonna get your WordPress blog content ranked in Google for free targeted traffic, then it’s essential to learn the how to of SEO – properly optimizing your website for the search engines.

 Failure to do so could potentially lead to money being left on the table, and I’m not just talking a measly few hundred bucks, but literally a life-changing income!